 Indigenous Governance Programme, University of Victoria, Canada

-This Indigenous-led educational initiative has worked with Snowchange since 2000.
-The cooperation especially between 2000-2005 has spanned seminars, field visits, online educational courses and joint publications, including Dispatches from the Cold Seas and Snowscapes, Dreamscapes.
+This Indigenous-led educational initiative has worked with Snowchange since 2000 until its closure in 2018.
+The cooperation especially between 2000-2005 spanned seminars, field visits, online educational courses and joint publications, including Dispatches from the Cold Seas and Snowscapes, Dreamscapes.

 The Kwakwaka‘wakw, BC, Canada

 The Kwakwaka‘wakw are another First Nation whose members are have, from the very early days, participated in the Snowchange community network.
 To name some of the aspects of the 2010-2016 collaborations, they have included: